 8.7.10 Out of specification or significant atypical trends should be investigated.
 Any confirmed out of specification result, or significant negative trend, affecting product batches released on the market should be reported to the relevant competent authorities.
 The possible impact on batches on the market should be considered in accordance with Chapter 10 of the GMP Guide and in consultation with the relevant competent authorities.

-8.7.11 A summary of all the data generated, including any interim conclusions on the programme, should be written and maintained.
+8.7.11 A summary of all the data generated, including any interim conclusions on the program should be written and maintained.
 This summary should be subjected to periodic review.

 8.7 Technical transfer of testing methods

-8.8.1 Prior to transferring a test method, the transferring site should verify that the test method(s) comply with those as described in the Marketing Authorisation or the relevant technical dossier.
+8.8.1 Prior to transferring a test method, the transferring site should verify that the test method(s) comply with those as described in the Marketing Authorization or the relevant technical dossier.
 The original validation of the test method(s) should be reviewed to ensure compliance with current ICH/VICH requirements.
 A gap analysis should be performed and documented to identify any supplementary validation that should be performed, prior to commencing the technical transfer process.

 8.8.2 The transfer of testing methods from one laboratory (transferring laboratory) to another laboratory (receiving laboratory) should be described in a detailed protocol.